 On the funding side, debt funding is now available to finance or re-finance housing microfinance loans; while other investors have carved out a new role for equity investing in housing finance – showing the critical role that private investors can play.
 And now a new breed of public wholesale financing has emerged, showing the catalytic role public sector investment can play in encouraging housing finance markets in their countries.

-This volume explores recent innovations in housing microfinance, presented by the innovators themselves: from field researchers and financial providers, to investors and regulators.
+This volume explores recent innovations in housing microfinance, presented by the innovators themselves: a range of leading experts in the field, from field researchers and financial providers, to investors and regulators.
 It is a key reference to any reader interested in expanding housing finance for the world’s poor.

 ‘Adequate shelter is essential to the well-being of the poor, but housing finance receives far too little focus.
 This book helps us understand how lower income people strive to improve their housing and shows us how financial systems can be most supportive.
 It is a much-needed reminder and update.’